QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md

 ![association_2](_uml/association_2.svg)
 </div>

-Associations are not necessarily representing attributes while most do.
+Associations do not necessarily represent attributes while most do.

 * There could be multiple associations between two classes
 * You can add arrows if the association is unidirectional.
-By default, there is no associations meaning it's bidirectional.
+By default, there is no orientation meaning it's bidirectional.
-* An association from the class to itself is called self association
+* An association from the class to itself is called self-association

 <br>